Great-Sun-Group/greatsun-dev/README.md

 2. Achieve that end state and update the Current Project state accordingly.
 3. Let the avatar help you create, update, and enhance the Current Project, but the intention expressed there has to be yours.
 Your intention has to be linked to a larger purpose or campaign, or you will iterate rapidly but not get far.

-The difference between the [Current Project](avatar/context/current_project.md) and Message From Developer is that the project will remain largly the same with small changes every time you `avatar up`, and the content of the messages back and for will leave the active memory of the avatar.
+The difference between the [Current Project](avatar/context/current_project.md) and Message From Developer is that the project will remain largly the same with small changes every time you `avatar refresh`, and the content of the messages back and for will leave the active memory of the avatar.
 Those messages are saved in conversation_thread in your commit, to be overwritten with the next commit but preserved in the repository history of greatsun-dev.

 #### Independent Mini Steps
 An unexpected but clearly established behaviour of the avatar is that when it has simple questions or wants a simple confirmation from you, it will respond to itself on your behalf.
 Within its response it will literally print the heading indicating your response, put words in your mouth confirming approving some minor decision it was asking about, and then proceeding with the recommendd action as if you had actually approved it.